 But Bing doggedly continued to improve.
 It added social connections and “cards” identifying key topics and related searches.
 It improved speed and reliability.
 Then one day, when I wanted to dig up older stories I had written using Google’s search engine, I found I had better luck finding them using Bing.

 Switching from Google to Bing search is easily done in just a few seconds.
 I provide instructions at the bottom of this story.
 But before that, here are some of my favorite (and yes, even bizarre) reasons to switch to Bing.

 Number one?
 Because Microsoft will pay you.

-1. Search for cash with Bing Rewards
+1. Search and make money with Microsoft Rewards